Skip to content

 How to Drink Japanese Whiskey

-When it comes to enjoying Japanese whiskey, you should keep a few things in mind.
+When enjoying Japanese whiskey, you should keep a few things in mind.
 First, use a glass that will allow you to enjoy the drink’s aroma.
 A tulip-shaped glass is ideal.
 Second, take your time sipping the whiskey to savor its flavor profile.
 And lastly, don’t add anything to the whiskey except for a few drops of water, if desired.

 Now that you know how to drink Japanese whiskey, let’s explore some unique characteristics that make this spirit special.